n1motv/ChessMate/README.md

 | “`stockfish not found`” | Put the binary in `engines/` or set `STOCKFISH_PATH`. |
 | “`san() expect move legal…`” | The LLM produced an invalid move.
 ChessMate automatically falls back to Stockfish and skips the explanation. |
 | Incorrect FEN | Re‑check board coordinates and lighting; retrain `resnet18_chess.pt` if using a very different theme. |

 ---

-## 🙏 Acknowledgement

-A special thank‑you to **SimonLariz**, creator of **ChessToFEN**.
-Your elegant board‑recognition project laid the foundation for ChessMate’s OCR pipeline and continues to inspire open‑source chess enthusiasts everywhere. ♟️

----